 Since the advent of digital technology, the photographic practice has experienced deep transformations.
 The new millennium has forced artists to reposition themselves, while familiar production methods used by image artists since several decades were disappearing and being replaced with new idioms.
 Beyond digital technologies, social media and the web, the current age sees researchers seek a renewed balance between the «new» technologies and the «classical» language and tools of image-making.

 The Post Image cluster offers a studio experience in image making, providing researchers and grad students with access to a high-end technical platform (printers, scanners, portable equipment) and supporting them in the production of sophisticated artworks for exhibition and publication.

-Marisa Portolese, Associate Professor, Department of Photography
+Marisa Portolese.
+Associate Professor, Photography

 Daniel Cross.
 Associate Professor, Film Production (Cinema)